 Thirdly, be aware of competitors.
 There are a lots!

 You’re probably not the only person to have a good idea.
 Yes, we know, life is hard!
-We highly recommend you have a look on all competitors.
+We highly recommend you have a look at your competitors.

 To do : Carefully watch the market.

-Once these 3 steps done, you can focus on something VERY important in the “cruel world of applications”, the on-boarding for your futures users.
+Once these 3 steps are done, you can focus on something VERY important in the ‘cruel world of applications’, the on-boarding for your futures users.

-What is a good on-boarding on Slack for users?
+What is a good on-boarding for users on Slack?

-An on-boarding process allows users to easily integrate your application.
-And allows you to adhere to the product from the very first uses.
+An on-boarding process allows users to easily integrate your application, and allows you to adhere to the product from the very first use.
 Do not miss the on-boarding!
 This is the first impression the user will have of your application.
-So you must be very good.

 Click, add some information and let’s start to use!